collapsed-stacks/startups/questions/11095/online-shop-based-in-germany.md

 - tagged: `legal`, `e-commerce`, `germany`
 - score: 1

-<p>Is it necessary to provide legal information in German if one runs an online shop based in Germany, but mainly ships to foreign countries?</p>
+Is it necessary to provide legal information in German if one runs an online shop based in Germany, but mainly ships to foreign countries?

 ## Answer 11117